 teaching resources that will enable teachers across England, Scotland and Wales to bring the concepts and dimensions of justice to life for students, rooted in a vital moment of modern British history, so that they can be empowered to make justice reality in their own lives.

 We believe that, together, the Memorial and Education Programme will provide an important and valuable national platform for our society to understand and grow from a part of our history that challenges us to create a more just future, for all of us.

-We will launch the Memorial in the Autumn of 2020 - 35 years since the shooting of Cherry Groce.
+We will launch the Memorial in the Spring of 2021 - 35 years since the shooting of Cherry Groce.

 WHO WE ARE

 The Memorial will be delivered by the Cherry Groce Foundation, registered with Charity Commission of England & Wales (#1165412), with oversight and support of our memorial committee:

 HELP MAKE SURE OUR FUTURE HONOURS AND LEARNS FROM OUR PAST